itskodinger/midia/README.md

 1. Create a new folder `packages/nauvalazhar`
 2. Clone this package inside `packages/nauvalazhar`
-3. Add manually in the `autoload` key in your the `composer.json` file.
+3. Add these lines manually in the `autoload` key in your `composer.json` file
 ```
 "psr-4": {
     "Nauvalazhar\\Midia\\": "packages/nauvalazhar/midia/src/"